The technician at her feet looked up. “How does that feel?”

-Quinn picked up his menu and glanced back to the pair of salts on the booth table.
+Quinn picked up his menu and glanced back to the pair of salts in the booth.

 “I don’t suppose you’re a certified Ally.”
-Nio pointed to a small logo at the bottom of the menu.
+Nio pointed to the logo at the bottom of the menu.
 “We can get 10% off.”

 “What do you mean?”

-Nio slapped her menu down and started pulling napkins from the container.
+“You kept getting them wrong, but they didn’t kick you out.
+The point wasn’t to test in-group knowledge, it was to reinforce it through periodic repetition.”
+She slapped the tri-fold down and started pulling napkins from the container.
 “Get me the Denver omelette.
 I gotta pee.”